formkit/docs-content/plugins/icons.md

 ]">
 </example>

-### An example Heroicons iconLoader
+### An example Heroicons `iconLoader``

-Below is an implementation of FormKit with a custom `iconLoader` that fetches missing icons from Heroicons instead of the FormKit icon set.
+Below is an implementation of FormKit with a fully custom `iconLoader` that fetches missing icons from Heroicons instead of the FormKit icon set.

 <example
 name="Heroicons Icons"